julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 ## Task 8 - Add unit, integration, frontend, and end-to-end tests

 ### Objective
-Prove that the application works and that Copilot-generated code is validated.
+Prove that the application works and that GitHub Copilot-generated code is validated.

 ### Activities